OLDER VIRTUALIZATION TECHNOLOGIES

-Application virtualization is a relatively old technique for packaging entire software into a package file, which can then be directly executed on a computer without having to install the virtualized software.
-App virtualization technologies can be divided into two main categories: those that require an agent to be installed on each endpoint in order to run virtual applications, and those that don’t.
+Offline application virtualization, sometimes called containerization, was a relatively old technique for packaging entire software into a package file, which can then be directly executed on a computer without having to install the virtualized software.
+Offline app virtualization technologies can be divided into two main categories: those that require an agent to be installed on each endpoint in order to run virtual applications, and those that don’t.
 This may sound like a small difference, but it implies some very deep architectural differences, inherent advantages and limitations.

 Examples of agent-dependent products: App-V, Numecent, Symantec Workspace Virtualization.